 Guilt is the reason we hold on to so many things in our home that we don’t need or enjoy!
-Don’t let guilt cause you to hold onto to items that don’t bring you joy and clutter your home.
+Don’t let guilt force you to hold onto items that don’t bring you joy and clutter your home.

 Guilt over money spent

 If you feel guilty over money spent, it is a sunk cost at this point.
 Learn from your mistakes.
 Stop spending unnecessarily and find other things to do instead of shopping.
 Sell the items if it makes you feel better.